 Long ago, as an early method of spreading the word of fire danger, people shouted "Fire!"
+That was a fire alarm system.
 Depending on the circumstances, people would run away from the fire to escape, or run toward the fire to help extinguish it.

 Automation Using Electricity